 It’s often used in conjunction with other methods of theft.

-Worryingly, turbo decoders can be purchased online because locksmiths legitimately use these to gain entry to cars.
+Worryingly, turbo decoders can be bought online because locksmiths legitimately use these to gain entry to cars.

 Securing against turbo decoder theft

 Multi-layered security will protect against this type of theft.
-Immobilisers and tracking systems will help, too.
+Immobilisers and tracking systems should help, too.

-A cloning device is used to copy the unique coding on a key, then reproduced on a blank key, which can be bought online.
+They copy the unique code from the stolen key onto a blank key, which can be bought online.

-The real key is then returned to the owner and the car stolen later.
+The real key is then returned to the owner and the car is usually stolen later using the car key clone.

 Securing against transponder key cloning